Azure/Edge-infrastructure-quickstart-template/README.md

 If you are ready to scale the above settings to the multiple sites, please go to [Add New Sites with the static templates](./doc/Add-New-Sites-with-static.md).
 If you would like to change the global parameters for all sites in the future.
 Go to [Edit Global Parameters](./doc/Edit-Global-Parameters.md).

-### Option 2: Set up the scaling configurations with the customized templates (Private Preview)
+### Option 2: Set up the scaling configurations with the customized templates

-This feature is currently in Private Preview.
-Please contact arcIaCSupport@microsoft.com to signup for Private Preview and get the access.
-We will send you two SAS tokens to download the Automation binaries.

 This option will customize the base module for scaling settings, E.g., add more AKS clusters, customize your HCI cluster settings automatically, please go to [Add-New-Sites-with-automation](./doc/Add-New-Sites-with-automation.md) for the details.